furkantekkartal/linux/Bash.md

 ```

 ### Pipes and Filters
+* [first] | [second] is a pipeline: the output of the first command is used as the input to the second.
-* Use "|" sybol to run more than 1 command.
+* Use " | " sybol to run more than 1 command.
 * Left command's output will be right command's input.
+* The best way to use the shell is to use pipes to combine simple single-purpose programs (filters).

 For example;
 ![computer information](./images/2024-02-01_01-24-35.png)